eigentaylor/eigentaylor.github.io/_previews/2026-04-15-perfect-approval.md

 Further, notice that majority rule on two candidates is also equivalent to Approval voting.
 Voting for one candidate and not the other is exactly the same as approving of one candidate and not the other.
 Abstaining is the same as approving both candidates.
 Therefore, we can say that it's not exactly majority rule or Condorcet that May's theorem describes, but Approval voting!
 Which isn't a big surprise as [Approval is a two-tiered Condorcet method](../condorcet-approval/){:target="_blank"}.
 Thus,

-> **Theorem:** (Extension of May's Theorem) The unique voting system that is anonymous, neutral, strictly monotone, and strategyproof on dichotomous preferences is Approval voting.
+> **Theorem:** (Extension of May's Theorem) The unique voting system that is anonymous, neutral, strictly monotone, and strategyproof is Approval voting on dichotomous preferences.

 And, of course, when you only have two candidates, you obviously have dichotomous preferences!
 So this is a true generalization of May's theorem.